nolim1t/nolim1t.github.io/_drafts/websummit-2016.md

 * Connecting the billions of people
 * Building truly intelligent machines to manage the mass of information only
 * Building virtual reality experiences for anyone to access anything and anytime.
+The ability to connect with anyone over long distances is why facebook is excited about VR.
 * Facebook will bring the remaining 4 billion people online.
 In space for rural areas, high altitude for urban areas.
 Wireless cells for high density areas.
 * Facebook has its own space program but has some setbacks
 * Facebook has high altitude drones for delivering internet